rememberSoftwares/yacana/README.md

 ⚠️ **Requirements:**
 * Before running the script make sure that you installed Ollama on your computer
 * The Agents are using `llama3.1:8b`.
-If you are using another LLM model, update the 3 agent declarations in the script to match the one you installed:
+If you are using another LLM model, update the 3 agents' declaration in the script to match the one you installed:

 ➡️
 ```